 Still, the big question remains: What does a Respiratory Therapist do?
 What is the day-to-day like in respiratory care?
 And how big a role does a Respiratory Therapist play in the medical world?

-As a leading respiratory therapy school in Connecticut, Goodwin College understands how important (and practical) these questions are when assessing your future.
+As a leading respiratory therapy school in Connecticut, Goodwin University understands how important (and practical) these questions are when assessing your future.
 You want to choose the right career path, and you want to ensure the job description aligns with your passions and needs.
 You are in the right place.
 In this article, we’ll break down the Respiratory Therapy (RT) job and what it entails.

 A Day in the Life of a Respiratory Therapist